-Roasted Beet Salad: Florida grapefruit, Alabama goat cheese, pistachio, sherry vinaigrette. $9
+Roasted Beet Salad: Florida grapefruit, Alabama goat cheese, pistachio and sherry vinaigrette. $9

-A good-size portion; love the combination of sweet beets, citrus/tart grapefruit and soft, creamy goat cheese, all enhanced by the various textures and lightly dressed (the way we like it).
+A large portion; love the combination of sweet beets, citrus/tart grapefruit and soft, creamy goat cheese, all enhanced by the various textures and lightly dressed — the way we like it.

-A Nice Salad: Local baby lettuces, shaved olive oil-marinated vegetables, herb vinaigrette. $7
+A Nice Salad: Local baby lettuces, shaved olive oil-marinated vegetables and herb vinaigrette. $7

-Local Kale ‘Caesar’ Salad: Arugula, sourdough croutons, vine tomato, avocado, pumpkin seed, vegan. $9
+Local Kale ‘Caesar’ Salad: Arugula, sourdough croutons, vine tomato, avocado and pumpkin seed.
+Vegan. $9

-A very fresh and interesting blend of flavors and textures; we are big fans of this salad.
+A very fresh and interesting blend of flavors and textures; we’re big fans of this salad.

-Fried Oyster Sliders: Tabasco tarter, butter lettuce. $12
+Fried Oyster Sliders: Tabasco tarter and butter lettuce. $12

-Surf ’n’ Swine Tacos: Blackened lobster and shrimp taco and shredded pork taco, cabbage corn slaw, chipotle-avocado cream. $14
+Surf ’n’ Swine Tacos: Blackened lobster and shrimp taco and shredded pork taco, cabbage corn slaw and chipotle-avocado cream. $14

-Chicken Salad Sandwich: Tarragon, red grape, pecan brioche toast, nice green salad. $9
+Chicken Salad Sandwich: Tarragon, red grape, pecan brioche toast and a nice green salad. $9

 This is a big sandwich with nice, crunchy textures; a little too much mayo for my taste.

-Tom’s Mother’s Meatloaf: Griddled, peas and carrots, smashed potato, mushroom gravy. $19
+Tom’s Mother’s Meatloaf: Griddled, peas and carrots, smashed potato and mushroom gravy. $19

-Just like mom used to make; soft, tender, with lots of gravy, a classic comfort food if there ever was one.
+Just like mom used to make; soft and tender with lots of gravy; a classic comfort food if there ever was one.

-Key West Shrimp and Scallop: Lemon risotto, local braised greens, roasted cherry tomato, citrus oil. $28
+Key West Shrimp and Scallop: Lemon risotto, local braised greens, roasted cherry tomato and citrus oil. $28

-Red Snapper: Local spinach, Arborio rice cake, eggplant caponata, lemon butter. $28
+Red Snapper: Local spinach, Arborio rice cake, eggplant caponata and lemon butter. $28

 The vertical presentation was both beautiful and delicious … with each bite you got a mouth full of complementary flavors.

-Everything Crusted Tuna: Thai black rice, ginger bok choy, shitake, miso butter. $32
+Everything Crusted Tuna: Thai black rice, ginger bok choy, shitake and miso butter. $32

-Prime Angus Ribeye: Wild mushroom butter, bacon-Brussels sprouts, cheesy mashed potato. $36
+Prime Angus Ribeye: Wild mushroom butter, bacon Brussels sprouts and cheesy mashed potato. $36

 Chocolate Cake: $7

 Sharing-size portion of moist, dark, rich chocolate cake.
-There were four of us sharing; half liked that the cake was cold, the other half would have preferred a warm slice.
-A perfect example of why you cannot please all the people all the time!
+There were four of us sharing; half liked that the cake was cold; the other half would have preferred a warm slice.
+A perfect example of how you cannot please all the people all the time!